 What is heatstroke?

-- over 75 or very young
+- over 75 years old, or very young

 - pregnant or breastfeeding

-- living alone, homeless or lacking social support
+- homeless or isolated

 - rapid pulse and fast, shallow breathing